drvirens/kean.github.io/_posts/2020-03-18-introducing-fetch-image.markdown

 }
 ```

 `FetchImage` is still in its early stages.
-To use it, you will need to copy the [`FetchImage.swift`](https://gist.github.com/kean/c40df0a9fef31c377757882ac30296dc) to your project.
-It will eventually be integrated into the main [Nuke repository](https://github.com/kean/Nuke).
+It is currently available as a [Swift package](https://github.com/kean/FetchImage) and will eventually be integrated into the main [Nuke repository](https://github.com/kean/Nuke).

 ## Design